-10 CFR 70.50, 70.52, 70.74, and Part 70 Appendix A reporting requirements, if applicable,
+10 CFR 70.50, 70.52, 70.74, and Part 70 Appendix A reporting requirements, if applicable, and

-requirements applicable
+license requirements, as applicable.

 Inspection Guidance.

-Review Event Notifications and reports, the NRR-maintained events database, and/or during office inspection preparation.
+Review Event Notifications and reports, the NRR-maintained events database, the NMSS-maintained operating experience database, and/or RRPS during office inspection preparation.

 Review events involving SNM through document reviews, staff and management interviews, and/or plant condition or equipment observations.

-Determine if events occurred through discussions with management, operating personnel, maintenance, and/or health physics personnel and through the review of log books, corrective action program, and/or other data, as applicable.
+Determine if unreported events occurred through discussions with management, operating personnel, maintenance, and/or health physics personnel and through the review of log books, corrective action program entries, and/or other data, as applicable.

-If a safety-significant event involving SNM impacted worker health and safety the radiation protection , then evaluate the licensee evaluation of the event and subsequent corrective actions.
+If a safety-significant event involving SNM impacted worker health and safety, the radiation protection, or the radioactive waste programs, then evaluate the licensee evaluation of the event and subsequent corrective actions.
 If applicable, consider if the licensee actions were as stated below:

-The licensee the issue in a timely manner commensurate with its significance and ease of discovery.
+The licensee reported the issue in a timely manner commensurate with its significance and ease of discovery.

 The licensee considered the extent of condition, generic implications, common cause, and/ or previous occurrences.
 The licensee identified the root and contributing causes of the problem, if applicable.